2001 Little League World Series: Elimination rounds

+The 2001 Little League World Series was the first edition that had a female umpire call the championship game: Flora Stansbury from Seneca, Missouri.
+U.S. President George W. Bush, himself a little leaguer as a child, was also in attendance at the championship game.
+Nobuhisa Baba's single in the bottom of the sixth drove in the winning run.

-Champions path
+Champions' path

 The Kitasuna LL reached the LLWS with an undefeated record of four wins and no losses.
 In total, their record was 9–1, their only loss coming in the LLWS qualifying round against Santiago de Veraguas LL of Panama.